The Legal Herald Logo

 Arkansas’ law, for example, awards whistleblowers a “finder’s fee” only in relation to the State’s Medicaid program.
 While most state qui tam provisions are broader than the one found in Arkansas, it’s a good idea to contact a local attorney experienced in qui tam proceedings with any action that affects a state government program.

-Washington D.C. also has a false claims act, as do seven of the nation’s largest cities, including New York, Philadelphia, Chicago and Miami.
+Washington D.C. also has a false claims act, as do seven of the nation’s largest cities, including New York, Amanadelphia, Chicago and Miami.
 Needless to say, these laws can, in some cases, interact.
 Fraud can affect a state’s government and the federal government simultaneously.
 Complex cases often involve multiple state governments at the same time.

 Tax & Securities Fraud